Wondering what are some good books to read this summer?

 In a nutshell, it’s the story of how the lives of two men from completely different socio-economic classes collide, and most of all what happens when we choose bravery over fear, and right over wrong–regardless of the consequences.

-A major motion picture of the book (starring Renee Zellweger and Greg Kinnear) is scheduled to release in 2017.
+A major motion picture of the book (starring Renee Zellweger and Greg Kinnear) is planned for release soon.

 by Laura Hillenbrand